Buddalaz/expenses-tracker-backend-mongodb/README.md

   * Mongodb

 ### to used this project
->first clone/download the project
+   * first clone/download the project
->after, in the terminal type npm i for install all the dependencies(node_module)
+   * after, in the terminal type npm i for install all the dependencies(node_module)
+>npm i